shanedrabing/nlj/README.md

 #> Multiple R-squared:  0.7055, Adjusted R-squared:  0.6196
 #> F-statistic: 8.215 on 7 and 24 DF,  p-value: 4.052e-05
 ```

+In the next code block, we apply `lm.gat` to fit a more flexible,
+non-linear model.
+Unlike the previous linear model, `lm.gat` uses a
+generalized asinh transformation to better capture non-linear
+interactions in the data.
+This approach is particularly effective for
+capturing complex relationships.

 ``` r
 # Fit complex regression